About the Journal

 DIE ERDE is a scientific journal in Geography, with four issues per year with about 60 to 80 pages each.
-It covers all aspects of geographical research, focusing on both earth system studies and regional contributions.
-DIE ERDE invites contributions from any subfield of both Physical and Human Geography as well as from neighbouring disciplines.
+It covers all aspects of geographical research, focusing on earth system studies and regional contributions.
+DIE ERDE invites submissions from any geographical subfield and neighboring disciplines.
 The publishing language is English.

 Peer Review Process

-Papers submitted are subjected to peer reviewing by two selected researchers, German or international, established in the article's relevant field.
-The reviewing process is supervised by the member of the editorial board who is closest to the contribution's subdiscipline and who has been nominated to lead the article through the whole publishing process.
+Papers submitted are subjected to peer review by two selected researchers established in the article's field.
+The reviewing process is supervised by the editorial board member who is closest to the contribution's subdiscipline and has been nominated to lead the article through the whole publishing process.

-DIE ERDE is actively engaged against plagiarism and also duplication and repetition of publication.
+DIE ERDE is actively engaged against plagiarism, duplication, and publication repetition.
 Manuscripts are searched for plagiarism and non-originality of publication.

 Open Access Policy